 Once the internet made selling ketubahs very easy, the tradition of filling in the names and dates for an extra fee was preserved, even though what happens now is that the original artists (or often their assistants) are the ones doing it.
 Most websites charge about $75 for this ‘extra’ service.
 The reason it costs money is that we go through a proofing process with the rabbi, find the correct spelling of all of the Hebrew names, and fill in the Hebrew ritual date (which requires special knowledge - it isn't just writing the secular date in Hebrew), as well as actually filling in the information so that it looks nice.

 Each ketubah that I sell is prepared for the couple and printed on demand.
-I used to just include filling in names & dates in the price since almost everyone wants it and most rabbis require it (they hate the very real possibility that they might spoil the beautiful look of a ketubah with handwriting).
-But many people then assumed that it was not offered.
-I charge less than the going rate because I really want to encourage couples to do it.
+I include filling in names & dates in the price since almost everyone wants it and most rabbis require it (they hate the very real possibility that they might spoil the beautiful look of a ketubah with handwriting).

-Lost story short, unless you are a certain kind of Orthodox Jew, you should assume that it is part of the required price
+Lost story short, unless you are a certain kind of Orthodox Jew, you should assume that it is required when you’re shopping.

 A: As the story of the infamous Blue & Black dress aptly demonstrated, lighting can have a huge impact on our perception of color.
 To avoid this problem, the art images on this website come directly from the master files.
 There is no lighting distortion.